DFE-Digital/teacher-services-cloud/documentation/monitoring.md

 ### PROMETHEUS , ALERTMANAGER and THANOS Auth Key generation.

 For auth key generation run the shell script 'scripts/hash_password.sh' by passing username and password , then take the generated key save in to azure vault as a secret.
+User and password will be stored as clear text in PROMETHEUS-AUTH-CLEAR,ALERTMANAGER-AUTH-CLEAR,THANOS-AUTH-CLEAR

 Following auth keys need to be stored on azure vault as a secret.
 1. PROMETHEUS-AUTH